SharePickle/dont-touch-my-ghost/README.md

 ## Known issues
 * Doesn't work with ground tiles (concrete, landfill etc).
 * Doesn't allow to copy or cut ghost buildings placed in "Planning mode" (but still can remove by left-clicking).
+* Doesn't allow to use deconstruction planner on ghost buildings placed in "Planning mode".